 Here we've listed the Heterodontosaurians and other basal ornithischians which do not belong to any of the main groups of bird-hipped dinosaurs.
-Heterodontosaurus, Lesothosaurus & Scutellosaurus are the most common in dino-books; in older works, however, you'll more frequently read the name "Fabrosaurus".
+Heterodontosaurus, Lesothosaurus, and (less-frequently) Scutellosaurus are the most common in dino-books; in older works, however, you'll more frequently read the name "Fabrosaurus".

 Among basal Ornithischian dinosaurs, there were curious things.
 Heterodontosaurus, for example, might be renamed the boar-bird.

 Living in Early Jurassic South Africa 190 million years ago, Heterodontosaurus superficially resembled the ornithopod Hypsilophodon with its slender, bipedal body, but was even smaller (1.20 m/4 ft long), more robust and with longer forelimbs.
 Discovered only in the sixties, its name means “lizard with different teeth”, and with reason: no other dinosaur had such a diversified dentition, with three kinds of teeth surprisingly similar to those found in mammals.
 The most noticeable are two pairs of canine-like “tusks” visible when the mouth closed, giving it a vaguely boar-like look; behind, molar-like teeth to grind up tough vegetation; in front of them, small peg-like teeth only on the tip of its upper jaw.

 With this dentition, Heterodontosaurus was probably a mostly herbivorous omnivore, eating insects other than vegetation, while the tusks could have been used for display and/or competiton.
 Some scientists suspect only males did have the large canines, but there is no evidence.
 Other close relatives, like Abrictosaurus, are devoid of tusks: their skull could either pertain to females, or, more probably, to totally tusk-less species.